 runhaskell MyShakeFile.hs foo/output_that_fails.txt.
 Reducing the error can allow higher levels of verbosity.

 - If you are still stuck, ask on StackOverflow using the tag

 Most Shake errors are formatted as:

-Error when running Shake build system: * stack_element1.txt * stack_eLement2.txt * real_file.o Error, rule failed to build file: real_rile.o
+Error when running Shake build system: * stack_element1.txt * stack_eLement2.txt * real_file.o Error, rule finished running but did not produce file: real_rile.o

 The lines starting with